blatv/FPGA_AI_RobotArm/Report/Videos/README.md

 [Watch the Unity Scene Overview Video](https://drive.google.com/file/d/1fyBK8RIs-3E3kKyq0fPRtn8AGrTsgb26/view?usp=sharing)

+# Python NN Learning
+The QVideo_learning_NN_python is a tiny video showing how fast the learning process goes.

 # Pose Estimation Calculation and testing
 The pose estimation calculation and testing can be observed in the following video: